Manhattaa/AdventOfCode-2023/README.md

 By Fady Hatta

-This repo contains my solutions to challenges of Advent of Code 2023.
+This repo contains my solutions to the challenges from the Advent of Code 2023.
 You can find each challenge <a href="https://adventofcode.com/2023/events"> here</a>.